kristopolous/DRR/indycast.net/md/about.md

 can easily stuff 25 stations on any modern consumer-grade internet connection.
 Each instance takes up about 80MB of resident memory so we are still just talking 2GB for all that.

-Anarchy with a small 'a'.
+Anarchy with a small *a*.
 Let's try it.

 ### Making things suck less.

->  Fighting bad music can be as militant a campaign and marshal as varied resources as any political battle. <small>Edward Barnays, *Propaganda*</small>

 This technology has been a total game-changer in the way I listen to radio.
 Really.